Hack-Reactor-Earth/Q_and_A/README.md

 ## Usage

-- The Documentation can be found here for interacting with the endpoints https://documenter.getpostman.com/view/10971957/TzRUC7yA
+- The Documentation for interacting with the endpoints can be found here: https://documenter.getpostman.com/view/10971957/TzRUC7yA